Will Benson Player Props: Reds vs. Marlins

 Marlins Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Marlins pitching staff paces MLB.
+- The pitching staff for the Marlins has a collective 9.6 K/9, the second-best in the league.

-- The Marlins have the 16th-ranked team ERA among all league pitching staffs (4.21).
+- The Marlins have a 4.19 team ERA that ranks 15th among all MLB pitching staffs.

-- Marlins pitchers combine to surrender 129 total home runs at a clip of 1.1 per game (to rank 14th in the league).
+- Marlins pitchers combine to rank 14th in baseball in home runs allowed (131 total, 1.1 per game).

-- Perez makes his first start of the season for the Marlins.
+- The Marlins are sending Cueto (0-3) to the mound to make his fifth start of the season.
+He is 0-3 with a 5.32 ERA and 18 strikeouts through 22 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.